OCA/sale-workflow/sale_substate/README.rst

 Usage
 =====

 #.
-Go to ** Settings > Technical > Database Structure ** and Add  "Base substate".
+Go to ** Settings > Technical > Sub State Configuration ** and Add  "Base Substate".
-    If necessery you can add "target State values" (ex define a substate for "cancel" state).
+    If necessary you can add "Target State values" (ex define a substate for "cancel" state).
     Substate sequence is very important.
 #.
-Create a sale order and check if the substate are displyed on the header of
+Create a sale order and check if the substate are displayed on the header of
    form view.
 Check if you can't set substate defined for sale if sate is a quotation.

 Bug Tracker